andreaferretti/react-stack/README.md

 * Require.js to manage modules
 * Facebook React for the views
 * SASS and Compass for the stylesheets
+* Bootstrap as a base style (wrapped with React Bootstrap components)

 I have also added a few modules that are not mandatory, but are useful common dependencies of most apps:

-* Crossroads.js and Hasher to handle routing
+* React Router Component to handle routing
 * Prelude.ls, which is a general purpose collections and utility library
 * Pajamas to fire HTTP requests and return Q promises